MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-summary.md

 ## Output parameters

-Copilot for Sales anticipates receiving a list of insights (objects), each with specific parameters, from your plugin APIs.
+Copilot for Sales anticipates receiving a list of insights (objects), each with specific parameters, from your APIs.
 To ensure that Copilot for Sales can parse the output correctly, it's crucial to follow the response structure outlined below.

 |Parameter|Data type|Required|Details|
 |---------|----|--------|-----------|